jessestimpson/kapten/README.md

 Your endpoint may not be the only config to consider: any system resource could be a conflict.

 ## System setup

+### First deploy procedure

+1. Clone or rsync your `:my_ship` repo to your host.
+It must be accessible by the user that will run the app.
+2. Create and source your .env file (remember: MIX_ENV=prod)
+3. mix deps.get && mix compile && mix kapten.deploy
+4. Create start.sh and my_ship.service (see below)
+5. `systemctl start my_ship.service`

+### App upgrade procedure
+1. `git pull` or `rsync` the latest.
+2. source .env && mix deps.get && mix compile && mix kapten.deploy
+3. `systemctl restart my_ship.service`

 ### start script